Warren Zevon: Personal crisis and first comeback

 Zevon's 1982 release The Envoy returned to the high standard of Excitable Boy but was not a commercial success.
-It was an eclectic but characteristic set that included such compositions as "Ain't That Pretty at All", "Charlie's Medicine" and "Jesus Mentioned", the first of Zevon's two musical reactions to the death of Elvis Presley; the other is the song "Porcelain Monkey" on Life'll Kill Ya in 2000.
+It was an eclectic but characteristic set that included such compositions as "Ain't That Pretty at All", "Charlie's Medicine", and "Jesus Mentioned", the first of Zevon's two musical reactions to the death of Elvis Presley.
 The album also contains the first of Zevon's writing collaborations with respected writers of fiction: "The Overdraft", co-written with Thomas McGuane.
 The title track was dedicated to Philip Habib, U.S. special envoy to the Middle East during the early 1980s.
-In the liner notes for the 1996 anthology I'll Sleep When I'm Dead, Zevon stated that after the song came out, Habib sent him "a very nice letter of appreciation on State Department stationery".
-The lyrics of another track, "The Hula Hula Boys", were excerpted in Hunter S. Thompson's 1983 book The Curse of Lono.
+Zevon stated that after the song came out, Habib sent him "a very nice letter of appreciation on State Department stationery".

 In 1983 Zevon, who was recently divorced, became engaged to Philadelphia disc jockey Anita Gevinson and moved to the East Coast.
-After The Envoy was poorly received by critics, Asylum Records ended their business relationship with Zevon, which Zevon discovered only when he read about it in the "Random Notes" column of Rolling Stone.
+After The Envoy was poorly received by critics, Asylum Records ended their business relationship with Zevon, citing poor sales, which Zevon discovered only when he read about it in the "Random Notes" column of Rolling Stone.
 Following these career setbacks, he relapsed into drug and alcohol abuse.
 In 1984, he voluntarily checked himself into a rehab clinic in Minnesota.
 His relationship with Gevinson ended shortly thereafter.
 Zevon retreated from the music business for several years, except for playing live solo shows; during this time he finally overcame severe alcohol and drug addictions.